Blood clots and pregnancy

 Who is at risk for having blood clots?

-- Can’t move around much.
+- Not moving around much.
 This may be because you’re on bed rest during pregnancy or recovering from surgery or an accident.
 Being still for long periods of time can lead to poor blood flow, which makes you more likely to have blood clots.
 Even sitting for long periods of time, like when travelling by car or plane, can increase your chances of having a blood clot.

 What problems can blood clots cause during pregnancy?